MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ❌ No

 Sets the maximum number of top-level records returned by a REST or GraphQL query.
+If the user provides a value in `$first` that exceeds this limit, then `$first` will be limited to the value of `max-page-size`.
+The intent of this setting is to give the developer control to ensure the endpoint does not overwhelm either the database or Data API builder.
+Since every dataset is unique, this value is configurable.

 #### Allowed values